Meet Diana

 With over a decade of experience as a Physician Assistant/Associate, I have had the privilege of working in a variety of healthcare settings.
 Currently, I am actively engaged in the university health setting, where I continue to witness the profound impact of empowering and trauma-informed care.

-Let's embark on this transformative path together, working to build a future where empowerment and healing intersect, and where organizations truly promote the well-being of all.
+Let's embark on this transformative path together, working to build a future where empowerment and healing intersect, and where organizations truly promote connection, healing, and health for all.

 Experiences